iammukeshm/AspNetCoreHero-Boilerplate/README.md

 - Bootstrap 4 / AdminLTE

 # Getting Started with ASP.NET Core Hero - Boilerplate Template
+0. Make sure you have EF CLI Tools installed.
+Open up Powershell and run the following command `dotnet tool install --global dotnet-ef`
 1. Clone this Repository and Extract it to a Folder.
 3. Change the Connection Strings for the Application and Identity in the PublicAPI/appsettings.json and Web/appsettings.json
 2. Run the following commands on Powershell in the Web Project's Directory.
-- dotnet restore
+- `dotnet restore`
-- dotnet ef database update -Context ApplicationContext
+- `dotnet ef database update -c ApplicationContext`
-- dotnet ef database update -Context IdentityContext
+- `dotnet ef database update -c IdentityContext`
-- dotnet run (OR) Run the Solution using Visual Studio 2019
+- `dotnet run` (OR) Run the Solution using Visual Studio 2019

-PS - If the above code doesnt work for some reason, try using -C instead of -Context
+PS - If the above code doesnt work for some reason, try using -c instead of -context or vice versa.

 Check out my [blog](https://www.codewithmukesh.com) or say [Hi on Twitter!](https://twitter.com/codewithmukesh)